-A. Create an Allocation Block
+A. Create an Allocation Block C-CRALBK

-IP1 C: Allocation Block (OB.CREAB) IP2 D: C-list Index for returned capability
+IP1 C: Allocation Block (OB.CREAB) 100 IP2 D: C-list Index for returned capability proposed User's manual section for allocation blocks

 When creating an allocation block, the user must first specify the index of the allocation block which is to provide the ECS space occupied by the new allocation block.
 The second parameter provides a C-list index where the system can return the capability for the newly created allocation block.
-Possible errors while creating an Allocation Block